massalabs/riscairo_template/README.md

 $ scarb riscv
 Tasks:

-init_rs             initialize a template rust project init_cairo          initialize a template cairo project
+# All in one commands:

-build               builds the whole project clean               cleans the whole project
+init                initializes a brand new project build               builds the whole project clean               cleans the whole project

+# Single task commands:
+init_rs             initializes the rust project init_cairo          initializes the cairo project

-build_rs            builds only the rust project build_cairo         builds only the cairo project
+build_rs            builds only the rust project (and exports the binary to cairo) build_cairo         builds only the cairo project

 clean_rs            cleans only the rust project